cgat-developers/cgat-core/docs/defining_workflow/Writing_workflow.rst

    import ModuleTest

 This section describes how pipelines can be constructed using the :mod:`pipeline` module in cgat-core.
-The pipeline.py module contains a variety of useful functions for pipeline construction.
+The `pipeline <https://github.com/cgat-developers/cgat-core/tree/master/cgatcore/pipeline>`_ module contains a variety of useful functions for pipeline construction.

 .. _defining_workflow-p-input: